 Following his graduation from Wayne StateUniversity in 1980, Bob’s curiosity and desire to make a difference in the world - led him to perform chemical synthesis at the former Michigan CancerFoundation, work for a hazardous-waste reduction firm, and pioneer a line of cleaning solvents that could be fermented in aerated water, rather than burnt.

 The latter invention led to an Army subcontract through General Dynamics Land Systems investigating a range of uses for the technology, from dye-penetrant weld inspection to composites fabrication, to environmental cleanup of the possible aftermath of a terrorist attack.

 Bob founded Invisible Hand Films, an American Production Co. to produce documentaries that encourage independent thought.

 Together with Director/ Producer John Holowach in the film classic , “High" he demonstrated how a public fear of marijuana created a thriving smuggling industry, opening U.S. borders to foreign drug cartels.
-That same fear denied valuable treatment to patients with other serious diseases, who could have benefited from specific compounds that were in widespread medical use more than 80 years ago.
+That same fear denied valuable treatment to patients with serious diseases who could have benefited from specific compounds in widespread medical use more than 80 years ago.